African art > African mask, tribal art, primitive art > Vili Mask

 Polychrome matte patina.

 Present along the Gabonese coast, the Vili broke away from the Kongo kingdom in the 16th century and the Loango kingdom became a powerful state.
 Now urbanized for the most part, they still integrate traditional associations, depending on the worship of ancestors such as Mbouiti or Bieri.
 Like the Kongo group, in order to protect themselves against witchcraft and various plagues, they produce a wide variety of nkisi-type magic ritual objects.
 Their masks are used by the Ndunga or Djembe association, but also for the funerals of dignitaries and during traditional initiations.
 Still others are reserved for diviners.

-The Vili, the Lâri, the Sûndi, the Woyo, the Bembe, the Bwende, the Yombé and the Kôngo constituted the Kôngo group, led by King ntotela.
+The Vili, the Lâri, the Sûndi, the Woyo, the Bembe, the Bwende, the Yombé and the Kôngo formed the Kôngo group, led by King ntotela.
 Their kingdom reached its peak in the 16th century with the trade in ivory, copper and the slave trade.
-With the same beliefs and traditions, they produced a statuary endowed with a codified gesture in relation to their vision of the world.
+With the same beliefs and traditions, they produced statuary endowed with codified gestures in keeping with their vision of the world.

 This item is sold with its certificate of authenticity

 By purchasing this artwork you will get 5% = (12.0 loyalty points = 12.0 euros) which you can use towards your next purchase

 |Country||rdc ex zaire|

 You could also be interested by these items